Or that 60% of SMBs victimized by an attack are forced to close their doors within six months?

 - On average, only 5% of company folders are properly protected.

-- 68% of business leaders feel their cyber security risks are increasing.
+- 68% of business leaders feel their cyber security risks are increasing in 2021.

 - Canadian small businesses spend more than $12,000 per employee to recover from a data breach.